On Capacity Optimality of OAMP: Beyond IID Sensing Matrices and Gaussian Signaling: Abstract

 \section{Abstract}

-This paper studies a large unitarily invariant system (LUIS) involving a unitarily invariant sensing matrix, an arbitrary signal distribution, and forward error control (FEC) coding.
-We develop a universal Gram-Schmidt orthogonalization for orthogonal approximate message passing (OAMP).
-Numerous area properties are established based on the state evolution and minimum mean squared error (MMSE) property of OAMP in an un-coded LUIS.
-As a byproduct, we provide an alternative derivation for the constrained capacity of a LUIS.
-Under the assumption that the state evolution for OAMP is correct for the coded system, the achievable rate of OAMP is analyzed.
-We prove that OAMP achieves the constrained capacity of the LUIS with an arbitrary signal distribution provided that a matching condition is satisfied.
-Meanwhile, we elaborate a capacity-achieving coding principle for LUIS, based on which irregular low-density parity-check (LDPC) codes are optimized for binary signaling in the numerical results.
-We show that OAMP with the optimized codes has significant performance improvement over the un-optimized ones and the well-known Turbo linear MMSE algorithm.
-For quadrature phase-shift keying (QPSK) modulation, capacity-approaching bit error rate (BER) performances are observed under various channel conditions.
+This paper investigates a large unitarily invariant system (LUIS) involving a unitarily invariant sensing matrix, an arbitrarily fixed signal distribution, and forward error control (FEC) coding.
+A universal Gram-Schmidt orthogonalization is considered for constructing orthogonal approximate message passing (OAMP), enabling its applicability to a wide range of prototypes without the constraint of differentiability.
+We develop two single-input-single-output variational transfer functions for OAMP with Lipschitz continuous local estimators, facilitating an analysis of achievable rates.
+Furthermore, when the state evolution of OAMP has a unique fixed point, we reveal that OAMP can achieve the constrained capacity predicted by the replica method of LUIS based on matched FEC coding, regardless of the signal distribution.
+The replica method is rigorously validated for LUIS with Gaussian signaling and certain sub-classes of LUIS with arbitrary signal distributions.
+Several area properties are established based on the variational transfer functions of OAMP.
+Meanwhile, we present a replica constrained capacity-achieving coding principle for LUIS.
+This principle serves as the basis for optimizing irregular low-density parity-check (LDPC) codes specifically tailored for binary signaling in our simulation results.
+The performance of OAMP with these optimized codes exhibits a remarkable improvement over the unoptimized codes and even surpasses the well-known Turbo-LMMSE algorithm.
+For quadrature phase-shift keying (QPSK) modulation, we observe bit error rates (BER) performance near the replica constrained capacity across diverse channel conditions.